techidaily/site-games-able/source/_posts/elevate-your-game-critique-skills-a-guide-to-steam-reviews.md

 3. App: Select**Library** from the top menu.
 You’ll find all your games on the left-side menu.
 4. Website: Click**All Games** to see all your games.

  Once you’re on this page, you should be able to skim and find the game you want to review.
-If you’ve been meaning to buy a game to review, you can check out our guide on[tips to get the best deals on Steam games](https://www.makeuseof.com/tag/5-ways-to-make-sure-you-get-the-best-deals-on-steam-games/) to make it a less expensive endeavor.
+If you’ve been meaning to buy a game to review, you can check out our guide on [tips to get the best deals on Steam games](https://www.makeuseof.com/tag/5-ways-to-make-sure-you-get-the-best-deals-on-steam-games/) to make it a less expensive endeavor.
 Follow the next step as soon as you’re ready.

  You can’t leave reviews for games through Steam’s mobile app.